 The Average Real Estate Broker Salary for Every State

-You may be able to apply such experience toward the requirements for the New York real estate broker license.
-If you do not have a real estate agent license New York, but have applicable experience, prospective New York real estate brokers must:
+If you do not have a real estate agent license New York, but have applicable experience, you’ll need to:

-• Complete the 45 hours of prelicensing courses required to qualify as a New York real estate broker
+• Complete the 75 hours of courses required to qualify as a New York real estate broker

 • Have earned at least 5,250 experience points based on your previous work in the field

-Attorneys admitted to the NY State Bar are exempt from the course, experience, and exam requirements, and can earn a NY real estate broker license by filling out the application.
-See the FAQs section for questions about state-by-state reciprocity with New York.
+Attorneys admitted to the New York State Bar are exempt from the course, experience, and exam requirements.
+They can earn a NY real estate broker license by filling out the application.
+See the FAQ section for questions about state-by-state reciprocity with New York.

 $15

-Complete your New York real estate broker license courses in as little as two weeks with The CE Shop!
+Complete your New York real estate broker license courses in as little as two weeks with Colibri Real Estate!

 How to Get a New York Real Estate Broker License